-The last brand of paper I’d like to mention is Stonehenge, which once again have a smooth surface free from character.
+The last brand of paper I’d like to mention is Stonehenge, which once again has a smooth surface without too much character.

 However, they come in a variety of colors, which is one way to add character to your prints.
-A personal favorite is black, which looks incredible with a gold-colored ink.
+A personal favorite is black, which looks incredible with gold or bronze-colored ink.

-There are countless other lino cutting tools that you might want to pick up at some point, but I’ll list a few below.
+There are countless other linocut tools that you might want to pick up at some point, but I’ll list a few below.
 Most of these aren’t essential, but can improve your prints or make the experience more enjoyable.

-- Baren: Some lino cutting tool kits come with a cheap baren and you can get by with a spoon for a while, but upgrading to an inexpensive Japanese bamboo baren is the next best thing to a full-fledged press.
+- Baren: Some linocut printmaking kits above come with a cheap baren and you can get by with a spoon for a while, but upgrading to an inexpensive Japanese bamboo baren is the next best thing to a full-fledged press.

 - Carbon transfer paper: Transfering your work onto a lino block doesn’t have to be complicated!
 This pack of 10 A3 sheets of carbon paper will last you a very long time.